-If there are any deductions against the bond (for cleaning, water usage, damage or rental arrears), the amount to be returned to you will need to be agreed upon before any monies can be released to you.
-If you do not agree with the amounts claimed, please discuss this with the Property Manager in the first instance.
+If there are any deductions against the bond (e.g. cleaning, water usage, or damage), the amount to be returned to you will need to be agreed upon before any monies can be released to you.
+If you do not agree with the amounts claimed, please contact the Property Manager.
 If an agreement cannot be reached it may be necessary to make an application to the Local Court for the disposal of the bond to have the matter examined by a magistrate.
-Your Property Manager can give you more information on this.

-Payment of rent
+Payment of Rent

-Your lease agreement will specify how often payments must be made, either weekly, fortnightly or monthly.
-However, your rent must always be paid two weeks in advance.
+Your lease agreement will specify how often payments must be made, either weekly or fortnightly.
+Your rent must always be paid two weeks in advance.
+If for any reason you are having difficulty in meeting your payment obligations, please contact your Property Manager as soon as possible to discuss the situation.

 You can pay your rent in the following ways: